Halim Perdanakusuma International Airport: Post-independence era

 On June 20, 1950, the Netherlands officially handed over the air base to the Indonesian government.
 It was subsequently taken over by the Indonesian Air Force (AURI) and designated as a military air base under the 1st Air Force Operations Command.
 Several facilities were transferred to the Air Force Chief of Staff at the time, Soerjadi Soerjadarma, including buildings, hangars, offices, warehouses, housing, and a hospital, along with two air squadrons—20th Squadron and 18th Bomber Squadron.
-Three former Royal Netherlands East Indies Army Air Force (Militaire Luchtvaart) hangars were repurposed to house 17th Air Squadron, 31st Air Squadron, and 21st Technical Squadron.
+Three former ML-KNIL hangars were repurposed to house 17th Air Squadron, 31st Air Squadron, and 21st Technical Squadron.
 On August 17, 1952, Tjililitan Air Base was officially renamed Halim Perdanakusuma Air Base in honor of Abdul Halim Perdanakusuma, an Indonesian Air Force officer and airman who died in the line of duty during the Indonesian National Revolution and was later recognized as a national hero of Indonesia.

+Throughout the 1950s and 1960s, the airfield continued to serve as a base of the Indonesian Air Force.
+It hosted several squadrons, including the 2nd Squadron, which at the time operated C-47 Dakota aircraft and participated in Operation Trikora, Indonesia’s joint military campaign in the early 1960s aimed at integrating Dutch-controlled Western New Guinea into the Republic of Indonesia.

 During the 30 September Incident of 1965, Halim Air Base served as the central base for the coup plotters of the 30 September Movement.
 Members of the Tjakrabirawa Regiment assembled there prior to launching the coup, reportedly with the support of the Indonesian Air Force.
 The bodies of seven Indonesian Army officers were discarded by the plotters in Lubang Buaya, situated just south of the airbase.
 After the failed coup attempt, President Sukarno sought refuge at Halim Air Base before fleeing to Bogor for safety.
 In the early hours of 2 October 1965, Indonesian Army forces, including units from Kostrad and RPKAD, launched an assault on the airbase.
 After a brief skirmish with rebel troops, the Army successfully secured the airbase.
 Subsequently, the Army blockaded the runway, preventing Indonesian Air Force aircraft from landing.
 As a result, many of these aircraft were diverted to Atang Senjaya Air Base in Bogor.